behreajj/AsePnmIo/README.md

 ## Issues

 This script was tested in Aseprite version 1.2.40-x64 on Windows 10.
 Its user interface elements were tested with 100% screen scaling and 200% UI scaling.
-Please report issues in the [Issues](https://github.com/behreajj/AseNetPbmIo/issues) section on Github.
+Please report issues in the issues section on Github.
 The script was compared with the import-export capabilities of [GIMP](https://www.gimp.org/) version 2.10.34 and [Krita](https://krita.org/) version 5.2.0.